owenawsong/Harbor/README.md

 <div align="center">
   <br />
-  Built with React 18, TypeScript, Vite, and Tailwind CSS.
+  Built with React, TypeScript, Vite, and Tailwind CSS.
   <br /><br />
   <a href="https://github.com/owenawsong/Harbor"><b>Star on GitHub</b></a> &nbsp;·&nbsp;
   <a href="#quick-start"><b>Get Started</b></a> &nbsp;·&nbsp;
   <a href="https://discord.gg/panb3J2xe2"><b>Join the Community</b></a>
   <br /><br />
 </div>

+If it’s still showing “weird” artifacts like the screenshot, tell me **where** you’re previewing it (GitHub vs VS Code vs your pages site).
+Different renderers treat HTML differently, and I’ll adjust it to match that renderer exactly.